 These empowered, inspirational ladies from one of Outreach’s partner communities in India were fed up with the hassles and dangers resulting from untreated cataracts.
 They felt like burdens to their families for needing extra help while being unable to contribute, and regretted that their eyesight had grown so poor they were unable to recognize friends and family at a glance.
 With a dash of community mobilization and a sprinkling of government-subsidized corrective surgery, they returned to their village looking cool and seeing clearly.
 One of the women told us, “Getting my sight back improved my quality of life– I can give back to my family, and have a sense of pride.”
 And a sense of style!

 We’ve followed the saga of our friend Kalima’s water buffalo for years, waiting alongside her to see it blossom into motherhood.
 After a long while, nature took its course, and then a few years later, nature followed the same course, adding a third to her robust buffalo brood.
 More hauling power, more milk to drink and sell, and more income makes for a happy home where the buffalo roam.
 Read all about it.

 Speaking of inspirational buffalo stories, meet Salai, the recipient of a water buffalo in 2012.
 Her buffalo gave birth to three calves over the years, each of which sells for a considerable amount of money upon reaching maturity.
 When Salai fell ill, the proceeds from selling one of her calves provided the money she needed to pay for her medical expenses.
 She shared, “My buffalo saved my life.
 Without being able to sell the calf, I would not have been able to pay for treatment, and I would’ve died.”
 Spoiler: She’s feeling much better these days.
 Take a look, and bring some tissues.

 Whew!
 We’re so proud of each and every one of the empowered, inspirational women in our communities around the world, we could go on praising them all day.
-But to truly honor their example, we should probably get back to work.
+To truly honor their example, however, we should probably get back to work.